Raphhh/puppy-static-route/README.md

 ## Documentation

-Route an uri to a template file.
+This module routes an uri to a template file.
 The router take the request uri and try to find an associated template.

 Note that the template files must be in the dir "<template.directory.main>/public/".

 If the request uri points to a dir and not a file, a default file will be searched.
 By default: "<dir>/index.html.twig".

-If no file is found in the templates, returns an HTTP 404 error.
+If no file is found in the templates, it returns an HTTP 404 error.

 ## Config options